vaquero-io/vcoworkflows/README.md

 It is possible to select a Workflow by GUID (as divined by the vCenter Orchestrator client) or by specifying the Workflow's name.
-If specifying by name, however, an exeption will be raised if either no workflows are found, or multiple workflows are found.
+If specifying by name, however, an exception will be raised if either no workflows are found, or multiple workflows are found.
 Therefor, GUID is likely "safer".
 In either case, however, the workflow name must be given, as in the example above.